 The colors are warm and muted—think soft greens, yellows, or shades of brown.
 Natural materials are used throughout the space.
 These kitchens also incorporate a rustic and inviting feel reminiscent of simpler times.

-This is another style that incorporates rustic elements.
+The farmhouse kitchen style incorporates rustic elements into the design.
 It is decorative and has many details.
 Wall paneling, rustic yet modern touches, and Shaker cabinetry define this look.
 It might also include open shelving with the cabinetry.

 Other features of a farmhouse kitchen include apron-front sinks, natural wood floors, exposed beams, butcher blocks, and farm tables.
 Decorative touches such as baskets, personal knickknacks, copper pots, or china are on display.
 The overall feel is one of coziness, with an emphasis on natural materials.